Transport in Hong Kong: Bicycles

-Bike path exists across Hong Kong, mostly in newly developed residential area in New Territories.
-Traditional urban core do not have bike path, other than some redeveloped/reclaimed coastal area.
+Bike path exists across Hong Kong, mostly in newly developed residential areas in New Territories.
+Most of the traditional urban core does not have bike paths, with them only present in some newly redeveloped or reclaimed coastal areas.

-Network of bike rental shops present near bike paths, in addition to dockless bike renting app, enabling infrequent users to lease and drop off their bikes along bike paths.
+A network of bike rental shops is present near bike paths, in addition to dockless bike renting apps, enabling infrequent users to lease and drop off their bikes along bike paths.

-Most public transit require bikes to be folded up and wheel be removed before bikes can be allowed to board.
+Most public transit require bikes to be folded up and wheels be removed before bikes can be allowed to board.

 Pedestrian

 Escalators and moving pavements

 Hong Kong Island is dominated by steep, hilly terrain, which required the development of unusual methods of transport up and down the slopes.
 In Central and Western District, there is an extensive system of zero-fare escalators and moving pavements.
 The Mid-Levels Escalator is the longest outdoor covered escalator system in the world, operating downhill until 10am for commuters going to work, and then operating uphill until midnight.

 The Mid-levels Escalator consists of twenty escalators and three moving pavements.
 It is 800 metres long, and climbs 135 vertical metres.
 Total travel time is approximately 25 minutes, but most people walk while the escalator moves to shorten the travel time.
 Due to its vertical climb, the same distance is equivalent to several miles of zigzagging roads if travelled by car.
 Daily traffic exceeds 35,000 people.
 It has been operating since 1993 and cost HK$240,000,000 (US$30,000,000) to build.

 A smaller Mid-Levels escalator system was built on Centre Street in Sai Ying Pun.
+Also in Sai Ying Pun are small escalators between First and Second Streets, in an uphill plaza that forms a giant hole through the Island Crest building.
+There is also a small escalator on Sands Street in Kennedy Town.
+There have been several more proposed outdoor escalators, including plans for Pound Lane, the entrance to the campus of the University of Hong Kong (which already has some escalators within and connecting it with the MTR) and projects in parts of Hong Kong away from Hong Kong Island.